53

 NEGATIVE

-• Motorized segment facing margin pressure from discounting and lower average selling prices
+• Motorized RV segment facing margin pressure from increased discounting activities

 Expert